Aenariss/bda-projekt-2/README.md

 - For the application to work, the following must be true for ``erc_config.js`` - ``TOTALSUPPLY >= TMAX >= TRANSFERLIMIT``
 - Updating the frontend only happens arbitrarily when a new block is added to the chain.
 The latest data can always be retrieved after a refresh (F5)
 - In case of problems, see the console.
-- If something is not displayed correctly, it should be enough to refresh the page (F5)
+- If something is not displayed correctly, eg. a proposal didn't appear/diosappeared, it should be enough to refresh the page (F5) -- Better do this each time you click something.

 #### Requirements:
 - npm